-^{}Hate crimes are criminal offenses committed against a person or property which is motivated in whole or in part by the offender's bias.
+\Hate crimes are criminal offenses committed against a person or property which is motivated in whole or in part by the offender's bias.
 Bias is a preformed negative opinion or attitude toward a group of persons based on their race, religion, gender, sexual orientation, ethnicity, disability, gender identity and national origin.

 Virginia Tech

 Higher Education Opportunity Act

 Switzerland Campus - Steger Center

-Fire Safety Annual Compliance Report for 2017
+Fire Safety Annual Compliance Report for 2018

 The properties located on the Switzerland Campus of Virginia Tech (the Steger Center for International Scholarship, Steger Center) consist of Villa Maderni (an approximately 260 year old building), annexed renovated stables (used as classroom), new building featuring classrooms, multipurpose room, storage, mechanical room surrounded by a large garden.
 All of the properties listed belong to the Virginia Tech Foundation.
 The main building was renovated in 1993-the construction-renovation work on the old stables area and the expansion were terminated in June 2014.
-In addition to the Villa Maderni, Steger Center also maintains rental contracts for apartments at the Piazza Grande I I (notice given for February 2015) and substituted with apartment in via G. Motta 15 (apt.
-B), via Franscini 2, via Carlo Maderno I, via Settala 7, and via G. Motta 15 (apt.
+In addition to the Villa Maderni, Steger Center also maintains rental contracts for apartments at via G. Motta 15 (apt.
+B), via Franscini 2, via Carlo Maderno 1, via Settala 7, and via G. Motta 15 (apt.
 A).